-The Scrutiny of Bills Committee assesses legislative proposals against a set of accountability standards that focus on the effect of proposed legislation on individual rights, liberties and obligations, and on parliamentary propriety.
+The Scrutiny of Bills Committee assesses legislative proposals against a set of accountability standards that focus on the effect of proposed legislation on individual rights, liberties and obligations, and on parliamentary scrutiny.

-insufficiently subject the exercise of legislative power to parliamentary scrutiny.
+- whether the exercise of legislative powers is subject to sufficient parliamentary scrutiny.

-The committee also produces reports on matters specifically referred by the Senate, as well as a report summarising its work during each Parliament.
+The committee also produces occasional reports on matters specifically referred by the Senate, as well as an annual report summarising its work.